acropup/RentalQuirks/README.md

 # Feature Overview

 ~~Here is a short feature list of the **`rentalworks_styles.user.css`** script.
-This standalone set of styles improves the Point of Rental interface without the need for any JavaScript.~~ *`rentalworks_styles.user.css` is not currently in use, but will come into use when enough styling customizations justifies it.*
+This standalone set of styles improves the RentalWorks Web interface without the need for any JavaScript.~~ *`rentalworks_styles.user.css` is not currently in use, but will come into use when enough styling customizations justifies it.*

 Here is a short feature list of the **RentalQuirks** scripts.
 This includes both the CSS visual style script `rentalquirks_styles.user.css` as well as the JavaScript file `RentalQuirks.user.js`.